augustoo111/Portfolio/README.md

 ## About Me

 I am originally from Myanmar and hold a Bachelor of Law (LL.B) degree.
 After moving to Australia, I decided to follow my passion for IT and am currently pursuing the Diploma of IT at RMIT University in Melbourne.
-I have managed and created websites using templates and am enthusiastic about expanding my skills to create unique and impactful web experiences.
+I have managed and created websites and am enthusiastic about expanding my skills to create unique and impactful web experiences.

 My journey into the IT industry is driven by a strong motivation to learn, adapt, and contribute to meaningful projects.